 Carine holds a double Master Degree in Business and Administration from Laval University in Quebec and from the Grenoble Business School and a Master Degree in Documentary Cinema from Paris 7 University.
 After a career in sales and marketing in Canada, she decided to follow her passion and work with cinema and documentary films.
 She was a production manager for several companies producing short movies and documentaries for ten years.
 Together with Guillaume Morel, in 2010 she founded Survivance, an independent production and distribution company.

 Born in Konjic, Bosnia and Herzegovina, in 1972.
 Lejla Dedić lived, studied and worked in London for 20 years.
 In 1997 she graduated in Media and Society at South Bank University in London.
 She has over 20 years of experience working in the media sector: production, post-production and broadcasting.
 She worked in BBC World Service Trust/Media Action that uses media and communications to help reduce poverty and promote human rights in developing countries.
-Since 2011, Lejla has been given a role of Producer in Al Jazeera Balkans.
+Since 2011, Lejla has been given a role of Producer at Al Jazeera Balkans.

 Elizabeth McIntyre is the CEO and Director of Sheffield Doc/Fest, one of the world’s leading documentary festivals.
 She began her documentary career as a documentary filmmaker, with credits such as the Ed Murrow award-winning The Lost Children of Berlin (Steven Spielberg, Shoah Foundation), No Place Like Home (BBC), Dangerous Love (BBC) and Five Steps to Tyranny (BBC).
 McIntyre moved to commissioning for the Discovery Channel, with titles such as Ed Stafford Marooned; The Great White Silence and Shackleton in association with the British Film Institute, and The Battle of Ancre and Advance of the Tanks in association with the Imperial War Museum.
 McIntyre ran Documentary Campus Masterschool 2015 in Berlin, a development and mentoring programme for emerging filmmakers.
 She is a board member for Women in Film and Television and sits on the BAFTA TV and BAFTA Learning & New Talent Committees.